joelparkerhenderson/net-promoter-score/README.md

 ## Pros

-We recommend Net Promoter Score as our #1 metric for rolling up results because:

 1. NPS is a widely-known high-level good-enough metric, in active use by thousands of companies, agencies, industries.

 2. NPS is fast and easy use and analyze, because it proxies for satisfaction, approval, scorecards, retention, loyalty, growth, and more - see below for examples.